ganeshkbhat/require-urls/README.md

 This module has a single simple function `requireurls` for URL (git raw file) resolution and parsing meant to have feature parity with node.js core url module.

 It also, by default, allows for cacheing (rather storing) files in a temporary working folder/repository.
 The files are stored in `.jscache` temporary folder.
 The file can be pulled from the cache, if already cached.
 You can force update the cache file if needed.
 The `.jscache` looks like the folder in the repository saved.
+You have an option to cache the files into node cache using the []() option by specifying `cacheFetch` option.
 Do have a look at it.

 ### Installation